GRHS Students of the Week

 Students of the Week

-Sam Bayles was nominated as a Student of the Week by GRHS Math Teacher Mr. Marshall Rhodes
+Jacob Kertesz was nominated as a Student of the Week by GRHS Language Arts Teacher Diane Woodd.

-I want to nominate Sam Bayles for Student of the Week.
-Sam is taking challenging classes this year and is excelling thus far in AP Calculus.
-He has made a conscious effort to be better organized and neater with his work.
-He is a great problem solver and a great asset to the class and his peers. ”
+I would like to nominate Jacob Kertesz for Language Arts Student of the Week.
+Jacob is always enthusiastic about learning, works hard, and is active in class discussions.
+He is a definite asset to his Sophomore English class.”

 .